 Notarized documents that are going to a foreign country often require an apostille or authentication certificate.
 This provides additional security and validation of the notary stamp.

 To get an apostille in Colorado, the notary will notarize the document in the normal manner.
 Then, if the customer requires an apostille or authentication, the document must be mailed or delivered to the Colorado Secretary of State (SOS).
 A paid courier service could also be used if you need same day service.

 Request Form to SOS

-The customer must fill out a request form, list the destination country, and pay a service fee to the SOS for the authentication.
+The customer must fill out and submit an Apostilles and Authentications Request Form, follow the instructions, list the destination country, and pay a service fee to the SOS for the authentication.
 The SOS will look up the record for the notary who has stamped the document.

 The SOS will verify that the notary is in good standing, that the notary commission is not expired, and will verify the notary signature on the document matches the notary signature kept on file.
 The notary provides a signature on the notary application form.